python-trio/asyncgpio/docs/source/usage.rst

-Using Trio-GPIO
+Using AsyncGPIO
 ===============

-.. module: trio_gpio
+.. module: asyncgpio

-Using Trio-GPIO generally consists of three steps:
+Using AsyncGPIO generally consists of three steps:
 Accessing the chip, referring to a GPIO line within that chip. and actually using the line for input, output, or monitoring.